Skip to main content

 session_idstrThe Agent SDK session ID

-eventstrOne of: created, compacted, swapped, cleared, interactive_fork, bg_fork, isolated_bg
+eventstrOne of: created, compacted, swapped, cleared, interactive_fork, bg_fork, isolated_bg, restarting

 timestampstrISO 8601 datetime in the configured timezone (OLLIM_TIMEZONE)